Just like any other public venue there are definitely things you can (and cannot) bring into Disney World.

 What about costumes?
 Disney has some special rules for those:

-- Costumes and masks should only be worn by guests younger than 14 EXCEPT during special events like Mickey's Not-So-Scary Halloween Party, Mickey's Very Merry Christmas Party, and Star Wars themed events like Star Wars: Galactic Nights.
+- Costumes and masks should only be worn by guests younger than 14 EXCEPT during special events like Mickey’s Not-So-Scary Halloween Party, Disney After Hours Boo Bash, Mickey’s Very Merry Christmas Party, and Star Wars themed events like Star Wars: Galactic Nights.

 - Toy weapons that could easily be mistaken for the “real thing” aren’t allowed.